Osaka withdraws from Tokyo as Raducanu keeps winning in Seoul

 Emma Raducanu and Naomi Osaka faced two different fortunes on Thursday in Asia as one of them advanced while the other one was forced to withdraw.

-Both players were having a bad season and they hoped to turn it around in Asia.
-While Emma Raducanu signed up for 2022 Korea Open in Seoul, Naomi Osaka competed in her home country at the 2022 Japan Open in Tokyo and they both got through the first round.
+Both players were having a bad season, and they hoped to turn it around in Asia.
+While Raducanu signed up for the 2022 Korea Open in Seoul, Osaka competed in her home country at the 2022 Japan Open in Tokyo, and they both got through the first round.

-The sixth-seeded Raducanu took on Yanina Wickmayer from Belgium for the spot in the quarterfinals.
-Everything went well for the young Brit since the first set when she converted her break point in the fifth game to gain the lead.
+The sixth-seeded Raducanu took on Yanina Wickmayer from Belgium for the spot in the quarter-finals in Seoul.
+Everything went well for the young British player early on.

-Yet, her opponent fought back and it seemed that the set will need to be decided in a tie-break.
-But Raducanu showed that she came to Seoul to win and broke her opponent in the twelfth game to win the match 6-3, 7-5 and set up quarterfinal clash with the third-seeded Magda Linette.
+Yet, her opponent fought back, and it seemed that the set would need to be decided in a tie-break.
+But Raducanu showed that she came to Seoul to win and broke her opponent's serve again in the twelfth game to win the match 6-3, 7-5, and set up a quarter-final clash with the third-seeded Magda Linette.